 For the past 16 years, Medical Administration Training (MAT) have been industry leaders in providing health industry courses like the Medical Receptionist Course in Adelaide, and other locations across Australia.
 And the Medical Receptionist Course is, without a doubt, one of the best ways to get started with a career in health administration.

 But if you’re the type of student or employee always looking for ways to grow and develop your personal knowledge and career prospects, MAT has several courses that complement the Medical Receptionist Course.
 Many of these are standalone courses that expand on what you would have already learned through the Medical Receptionist Course, or help prepare you to return to the health administration sector after a long break.
 And like the Medical Receptionist Course, all the courses are designed for self-paced distance learning, making them suitable for students in Adelaide, Perth, Melbourne, Brisbane, Sydney, or any other Australian city or town.
-All you need is a fast internet connection (hard copies of the study material are available for those without a reliable internet connection), and the ability to manage your time to study independently.
+All you need is a good internet connection, and the ability to manage your time to study independently.

 As with the Medical Receptionist Course, all of these courses are recognised across Australia, and successful students all receive a Certificate or Statement of Attainment.
-MATs other health administration courses include:
+MAT also offer other health administration courses including:

 - HLTINF001 Comply with infection prevention and control policies and procedures – This is a nationally recognised unit of study addressing the industry requirements relating to infection control, including identifying infection hazards, and managing the risks associated with them.

 - HLT37315 Certificate III Health Administration – This nationally recognised course consists of 13 units of competency (five core and eight elective units), with students given up to 18-months to complete the course, though it can be completed in less time too.